kuzmicni/Intro-to-Data-Science-Projects/README.md

 # Intro-to-Data-Science-Projects
-We classify breast cancers into malignant and benign types using kNN and Iris plants into 3 types using k-means and NN.
+Breast cancers are classified into malignant and benign using kNN.
+Iris plants are classified into 3 types using k-means and NN.